Skip to content

 I am so pleased to announce my 12th Go Dyslexia video podcast: Dyslexia: Building Vocabulary and Semantic Skills with Infercabulary, featuring Guest Beth Lawrence and Host Dr. Erica Warren.

-This blog shares my most recent video podcast, featuring dyslexia expert Beth Lawrence, MA, CCC-SLP.
+This blog shares my video podcast, featuring dyslexia expert Beth Lawrence, MA, CCC-SLP.
 Beth is an Orton-Gillingham-trained, certified speech-language pathologist and CEO of Communication Aptitude (dba InferCabulary and WordQuations).

 This is the 12th of many free video podcasts for Go Dyslexia!